 In this lesson, we will learn how to calculate the instantaneous position, velocity, acceleration, and energy of simple harmonic spring oscillators.

 A mass is attached to a spring and hung vertically.
 The mass is raised a short distance in the vertical direction and released.
 The mass oscillates with a frequency .
-If the mass is replaced with a mass nine times as large, and the experiment was repeated, what would be the frequency of the oscillations in terms of ?
+If the mass is replaced with a mass nine times as large and the experiment was repeated, what would the frequency of the oscillations in terms of be?

-Near the top of the Citigroup Center building in New York City, there is an object with mass of kg on springs that have adjustable force constants.
+Near the top of the Citigroup Center building in New York City, there is an object with a mass of kg on springs that have adjustable force constants.
 Its function is to dampen wind-driven oscillations of the building by oscillating at the same frequency as the building is being driven—the driving force is transferred to the object, which oscillates instead of the entire building.

 What effective force constant should the springs have to make the object oscillate with a period of 2.00 s?